-this dancefloor is an offering to the club rats, ballet dancers, movement therapists, voguers, ravers, queerdos & everyone in between. a free-movement dance session, inspired by ecstatic dance - but with a soundtrack to keep the music heads happy.
+a dancefloor meditation for the club rats, ballet dancers, voguers, old ravers, baby ravers, queerdos & everyone in between. a free-movement dance session with a soundtrack to keep the music heads happy.

-dj sets follow an arc of rhythmic intensity, starting & ending with a soundbath. enough time for some yoga poses & loose, frenetic, euphoric dancing before returning to ambiance.
+dj sets follow an arc of rhythmic intensity, starting & ending with a sound bath. enough time for some yoga & full-body dancing before returning to ambiance.

-1. gentle sounds welcome you in. you might choose to stretch, lay down, or begin moving around the room.
+1. gentle sounds welcome you. maybe you stretch, lay down, or explore the room.

-5. sounds for rest. you might slow your movements, stretch or lay down to let things settle.
+5. rest: slow movement, or lay down & let things settle.

 f.a.q.